WAKR: A third voice for Akron

-Initially at with 1000 watts, WAKR was moved to on March 28, 1941, as a result of the North American Regional Broadcasting Agreement, and had power output raised to 5000 watts the following December.
+Initially on with 1000 watts, WAKR was moved to on March 28, 1941, as a result of the North American Regional Broadcasting Agreement, and had power output raised to 5000 watts the following December.
 S. Bernard Berk's son, Roger G. Berk, had his first job in the medium digging post holes at WAKR's transmitter site in the city's southeast side; the site remains in active use today.